rajeshbdabhi/Image_Compressor/README.md

 Image Compreser
 [![](https://jitpack.io/v/rajeshbdabhi/Image_Compreser.svg)](https://jitpack.io/#rajeshbdabhi/Image_Compreser)

-This library use full for compress large size images without lose it quality
+This library use full for compress large size image file.
+It will compress image in kb like whatsapp without losing it quality.

 Step 1.
 Add the JitPack repository to your build file